Empire-Strikes-Back/Flula/readme.txt

 no programmer names or emails in commit history

 - we say no to programmer names or emails in commit history - we speak for ourselves, our repos are our source code only

+the droid is not for sale

+- we are ever free, whoever enters our namespace stays free